What fizzes, melts and smells of vanilla and cream? A birthday cake bath bomb melt of course!

 To make every bath a celebration I added bath bomb ingredients to these bath melt truffles for a slight fizz in the water.
 And as an added bonus I’ve found that the fizzing helps spread out the oils in the bath water even better.

-To make them smell like a birthday treat I added some vanilla extract.
+To make them smell like a birthday treat I added some vanilla extract to these bath melt treats.
 And the sprinkles are just the icing on the “cake”.

 3 tbsp coconut oil